Black Pepper Extract

-New Zealand sourced Astaxanthin
+New Zealand Bee Propolis

 Mānuka honey is a monofloral honey produced from the nectar of the mānuka tree, Leptospermum Scoparium.
 The word mānuka is the Māori name of the tree.
 Mānuka honey is produced by Apis mellifera bees foraging on the mānuka (Leptospermum scoparium).
 It grows uncultivated throughout New Zealand.
 Mānuka honey is markedly viscous.
 This property is due to the presence of colloid.
 Nectar from Mānuka produces a honey boasting unique medicinal and antibacterial qualities.